 The nucleolus of $\Gamma$ is polynomial time computable. \end{prop}

-Let $\mscr S\sset \mcal S$ as a characterization set of the nucleolus of some game $\Gamma$.
+Let $\mscr S\sset \mcal S$ be a characterization set of the nucleolus of some game $\Gamma$.
 Consider the following tweak of the $\ell$-th iteration of Kopelowitz Scheme $(P_\ell')$ (with optimal value $\epsilon_\ell'$) where we only have constraints corresponding to coalitions in the characterization set $\mscr S$ instead of every coalition.
-The sets $\mcal S_\ell$ are defined in symmetric fashion as the coalitions from $\mscr S$ which attain equality in $(P_\ell)$ but not at any prior $(P_i)$.
+The sets $\mcal S_\ell$ are defined in symmetric fashion as the coalitions from $\mscr S$ which are fixed in $(P_\ell)$ but not at any prior $(P_i)$.

 \begin{pf} The tweaked Kopelowitz Scheme computes the lexicographic maximizer of $\theta^{\mscr S}$.
 Since $\mscr S$ is polynomially sized, each linear program in the scheme can be solved in polynomial time. \end{pf}